studio24/mac-setup/local-development.md

 mkdir ~/Sites
 ```

+You should clone all projects into this folder, using SSH to clone from GitHub since this uses SSH keys to authenticate
+with GitHub.
+As an example, to clone this repo you'd use: `git clone git@github.com:studio24/mac-setup.git`

 ## MAMP Pro

 We find MAMP works well for us as a local development environment.
 If you have advanced requirements we can also use